HB-1399

 Enforcement Authority

 Private right of action.
 No designated agency enforcer.
 An individual who is aggrieved by a violation of the article may bring a civil action.
-Standing requires that the individual be aggrieved by the violation.
-Courts may also independently grant injunctive relief.
-No cure period or safe harbor is specified.
+Standing requires that the individual be aggrieved by the unauthorized use of their likeness in a digital replica.
+Courts may also grant injunctive relief independently.

 Penalties

-Aggrieved individuals may recover actual damages, equitable relief including injunction or restitution of money and property, punitive damages, reasonable attorney's fees and costs, and any other relief the court deems proper.
-No statutory minimum is specified.
-Actual monetary harm is not required — equitable relief and punitive damages are independently available.
+Aggrieved individuals may recover actual damages, equitable relief (including injunctions and restitution of money and property), punitive damages, reasonable attorney's fees and costs, and any other relief the court deems proper.
+No statutory minimum or per-violation amount is specified.
+Punitive damages are available, which do not require proof of actual monetary harm.
+Courts may independently grant injunctive relief.

 Who Is Covered